Disaster Services Badge

 When disasters come …

-When you link arms with Convoy of Hope to provide disaster relief, hurting people receive the help and strength they need to get back on their feet.
-Convoy is committed to helping as much as possible, for as long as possible.
+When you link arms with Convoy of Hope to provide disaster relief, hurting people receive the help and hope they need to get back on their feet.
+Convoy of Hope is committed to helping as much as possible for as long as possible by:

 Statistics